foxanna/flutter_theme_workshop/workshop/02.2_themedata/instructions.md

     colorScheme: ColorScheme.fromSeed(seedColor: Colors.green),
     elevatedButtonTheme: ElevatedButtonThemeData(...),
   ),
-  home: ExamplePage(),
+  home: const ExamplePage(),
 )
 ```

-In fact, under the hood, the `MaterialApp` widget passes the given `theme` value to the inner `Theme` widget, which wraps all application screens.
+In fact, under the hood, the `MaterialApp` widget passes the given `theme` value to the inner `Theme` widget, which wraps at the top of the application.

 It's worth mentioning that if no `theme` value is provided to `MaterialApp` widget, the default `ThemeData.light()` is used.
 That is why the three buttons were blue without any customization.